SaraWanggg/SaraWanggg/README.md

 ### What I Have Just Done:

 UNICC Machine Learning Challenge Project (Break Through Tech AI Program): Check out my team's project repository for the real-world ML project we worked on for UNICC over the course of 3 months, as part of the Fall 2024 AI Studio in the Break Through Tech AI Program!
-Project Repository
+Project Repository: https://github.com/UN-ICC/Cornell-Capstone-Project-Fall-Semester-2024

 This project aims to develop an AI-driven bot platform powered by Large Language Models (LLMs).
 The platform is designed to assist:
 - Policymakers